 Example 22B: a retailer (Lessee) has a high volume of property leases of retail stores.
 Many of these leases contain variable payment terms linked to sales from the store.
 Lessee's group policy sets out the circumstances in which variable payment terms are used and all lease negotiations must be approved centrally.
 Lease payments are monitored centrally.
 Lessee concludes that information about variable lease payments is relevant to users of its financial statements and is not available elsewhere in its financial statements.
-In particular, Lessee concludes that information about the different types of contractual terms it uses with respect to variable lease payments, the effect of those terms on its financial performance and the sensitivity of variable lease payments to changes in sales is the information that is relevant to users of its financial statements.
+In particular, Lessee concludes that information about the different types of contractual terms it uses with respect to variable lease payments, the effect of those terms on its financial performance and the sensitivity of variable lease payments.
 This is similar to the information that is reported to Lessee's senior management about variable lease payments.